artingo/Java-BookShop/README.md

        {{> partials/htmlHead }}
    </head>
    ```
-6. Repeat these steps for [header](src/main/resources/templates/partials/header.html), [footer](src/main/resources/templates/partials/footer.html) and other page sections.
+1. Repeat these steps for [header](src/main/resources/templates/partials/header.html), [footer](src/main/resources/templates/partials/footer.html) and other page sections.

-7. Your file structure should look like this, now:<br/>
+1. Your file structure should look similar to this, now:<br/>
    ![partials](src/main/resources/screenshots/partials.png)
-8. Your HTML file should look like this:
+1. Your HTML file should look like this:
    ```handlebars
    <!DOCTYPE html>
    <html lang="en">